EzequielCamino/Camino-Ezequiel---Backend-45110/README.md

 `Password: adminCod3r123`

 - On endpoint [http://localhost:8080/products](http://localhost:8080/products) the button "Add product to cart" doesn't work properly, it only shows the product ID in console ("Create cart" endpoint fetch commented)

+- On endpoint 'http://localhost:8080/api/sessions/premium/:id' documents must start with the following names in order to validate correctly:
+'profile'
+'address'
+'identification'
+'status'